michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 different trade-offs (e.g. regarding their level of decentralization or usability).

-[Aero Cast](https://github.com/moonstoneid/aero-cast) is a demo implementation of a decentralized web feed that @mk and I created to explore the idea.
+[Aero Cast](https://github.com/moonstoneid/aero-cast) is a demo implementation of a decentralized web feed that [@mkellnhofer](https://github.com/mkellnhofer) and I created to explore the idea.
 It is based on the Ethereum blockchain which already provides many of the building blocks described above.

 ![Overview](overview-light.png#gh-light-mode-only "Overview")
 ![Overview](overview-dark.png#gh-dark-mode-only "Overview")

 In a nutshell, Aero Cast consists of the following components:

-- Publishers: A publisher is an entity that creates content.
+- **Publishers**: A publisher is an entity that creates content.
 This could be a website or a blog.
   Each publisher has its own Ethereum account.
-This account owns a publisher contract (which can be seen as a channel).
+This account owns a publisher contract.
-- Registry: The registry contract stores the list of publishers and their publisher contracts.
+- **Registry**: The registry contract stores the list of publishers and their publisher contracts.
   It basically serves as a lookup table.
-- Subscribers: A subscriber is an entity that consumes content.
-Each subscriber has its own Ethereum account.
-This account owns a subscriber contract.
+- **Subscribers**: A subscriber is an entity that consumes content.
+Each subscriber has its own Ethereum account and his personal subscriber contract.
 When a subscriber subscribes to a publisher, the publisher's address is stored as a subscription in the subscriber contract.
-- Aggregator: The aggregator is a centralized service that creates a web feed for a subscriber.
+- **Aggregator**: The aggregator is a centralized service that creates a web feed for a subscriber.
   Many different aggregators could exist and the subscriber can choose which aggregator to use.
 The aggregator listens for new content events from subscribed publishers.
 It then fetches the content and creates a curated web feed.